 At about $4.58/watt, these panels will not produce electricity to pay for the finance charges alone.
 You will not be able to recover your investment on this, as the panels deteriorate through time.

 If the 1,000 watt system costs $1,099.95, it would truly be disruptive as it will be feasible.
 But no, this solar PV will not cut it, still too expensive.
 If they can just sell these to about $2/watt, then it would be very worthwhile, given that you will mount these yourself.

 On the other hand, I think this concept has potential (no pun intended).
 I bought a cheap solar inverter last year similar to the one in the above article just to experiment with.
 You connect one end to a solar panel and plug the other end into a wall outlet.

 The device converts your solar panel’s low voltage direct current into high voltage alternating current.
 Because the voltage (electric potential) from the inverter creates an electric version of back pressure against the voltage from the power company, it will reduce the amount of power coming into your house from the power line, which will slow down your electric meter, reducing your electric bill.

 Modern homes tend to have significant phantom loads (appliances that draw a small amount of current even when you turn them off or when not in use): computers on standby, DVRs, televisions, motion sensors, the clock in your microwave and stove, tuners, routers, furnace, thermostat, chargers, and on and on.

-Not many people have a thousand watts of phantom load so purchasing a thousand watt system would be a waste unless you plan to run things like the dishwasher, and clothes dryer etc. in sequence the whole time the sun is shining.
+Not many people have a thousand watts of the phantom load so purchasing a thousand-watt system would be a waste unless you plan to run things like the dishwasher, and clothes dryer, etc. in sequence the whole time the sun is shining.